Latest Update for RPVT

 - Enter user ID or Registration Number and Password.

 - The scorecard will be displayed on screen.

 - Take two printouts for future use.

-Counselling will be on the basis of the RPVT merit list 2020 which will contain the details of the candidates like name, roll number, rank, marks scored.
+Counselling will be done on the basis of the RPVT merit list 2021 which will contain the details of the candidates like name, roll number, rank, marks scored.